mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 #### Compaction

-Performance isn't the only concern though, one of the biggest challenges is how to *compact* the log.

-Since recovery time is a function of log size and computers don't have infinite storage, we want to minimize it by performing an occasional compaction.
+Raw performance isn't the only concern though, one of the biggest challenges is how to *compact* the log.
+Since recovery time is a function of log size we want to minimize it by performing an occasional compaction.

-For some context, one of the aspects of NSQ that makes it easy to write consumers is that `nsqd` is responsible for maintaining state of which messages have been processed for a given channel.
+For some context, NSQ makes it easy to write consumers because they're stateless - `nsqd` is responsible for the accounting of messages that have been processed for a given channel.
 The client just subscribes, responding to messages as they are processed, while `nsqd` keeps track of aggregate state.

-It should be possible to implement a log compaction strategy based on the "slowest channel".
-If the topic is maintaining the log, the channel that is farthest behind (or "slowest") would dictate the head of the log (and thus the retention point).
-You can derive depth as a function of those variables, too.
+It is possible to implement a log compaction strategy based on the "slowest channel".
+Specifically, as messages are published, the topic simply appends entries to the log with monotonically increasing IDs.
+Each channel maintains a data structure that efficiently stores contiguous ranges of unprocessed message IDs.
+The depth of the channel is the cardinality of that set.

+The compaction process will periodically scan the channels for a topic to determine the channel that is "slowest", represented by the channel with the lowest outstanding ID.
+This would dictate the head of the log (and thus the retention point).

+Finally, in order to continue providing message attempts (part the protocol's message format), the channel must also maintain a counter for any *unprocessed* message that has been re-queued *at least once*.

-This will preserve existing consumer semantics, effectively making this change a transparent implementation detail.
+This preserves the semantics of consumers - they will remain stateless, effectively making this change completely transparent.

 ### Replication